22PoojaGaur/Flipbook-app/README.md

 ### Running instructions
 1. Make sure you have `conda` on your system.
 (You can choose to use `pip`.
 The requirements.txt is generated for conda, if you choose to use pip install the packages individually.)
 2. Run `conda create --name flipbook --file requirements.txt` to create the environment and `conda activate flipbook` to activate the environment.
+3. Install `convert` tool of `imagemagick`
-3. To use cli version, run `python fc.py --program your_programe.flip --outputfile outputname.gif`, to use gui version, run `python fc-gui.py` and follow instructions.
+4. To use cli version, run `python fc.py --program your_programe.flip --outputfile outputname.gif`, to use gui version, run `python fc-gui.py` and follow instructions.
-4. That's all!
+5. That's all!

 There are multiple demo .flip files in `examples/` folder.
 To see the demo, you can run - `python fc.py --program examples/play_catch.flip --outputfile play_catch.gif` and checkout the output files generated.